eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/sandbox.md

 ## Instructions

-As Ditto makes use of OAuth2.0 in order to authenticate users the sandbox contains a "login with your Google account" functionality.
+As Ditto makes use of OAuth2.0 in order to authenticate users the sandbox contains a "sign in with Google" functionality.
 Ditto accepts the `id_token` which is issued by Google as `Bearer` token on authentication.

 ### HTTP API documentation